oss-aspen/8Knot/README.md

 sandiego-rh/sandiego- visualizations of open-source community originated data are created in sandiego-rh/sandiego and are added to sandiego-rh/explorer for more convenient user access.

-The buildout of sandiego-rh/explorer is very much in its infancy but please feel free to try our app as we develop it!
+The buildout of sandiego-rh/8Knot is very much in its infancy but please feel free to try our app as we develop it!

 ## To Launch

-Explorer is a plotly/Dash app that is designed to be run as a Docker container.
+8Knot is a plotly/Dash app that is designed to be run as a Docker container.
 Scripts to build the Docker image and subsequently run the Docker container are provided below but please make sure you have the Docker Desktop (Daemon) installed and running on your machine.